Yandy Díaz Player Props: Rays vs. Diamondbacks

 Yandy Díaz At The Plate

-- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is 15th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks third, his on-base percentage ranks fifth, and he is 12th in the league in slugging.

-- He has gone deep in 17.9% of his games this season, and 4.1% of his trips to the dish.
+- He has gone deep in 17.6% of his games this season, and 4% of his trips to the plate.

-- Diaz has driven home a run in 24 games this season (35.8%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on five occasions..
+- Diaz has picked up an RBI in 35.3% of his games this season, with more than one RBI in 11.8% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.